Rising Water$3.49 – $14.00 incl tax

 At 10 a.m. the first audience arrived and took their seats in the building’s most spacious classroom.
 There were about 20 friends, classmates, family members and teachers for each show, and despite the fact that there was a white board in the background and a minimal set, the student actors performed their play with passion.
 Perhaps there were a few scenes where the pronunciation was incomprehensible, or an actor forgot his lines, or the characters looped around a bit with the dialog before finding their place and moving on, but each time, they captured the audience’s attention.
 People watching murmured worriedly when the mother was trapped in the attic with her sick daughter, and they laughed at the smug pride of the science nerd.
 When it was over, and the students bowed, people clapped enthusiastically and swarmed the cast for selfies.

-All in all, it was a lot of fun, and I felt that students benefited not only from the opportunity to work closely with a play as a text for oral communication skills, but also from the soft skills they developed collaborating with each other on the production.
-I will definitely teach another time, maybe with a different play—and with a few tweaks of course.
-And I think the course will make again.
-In fact, one of my cast members came up to me afterwards and said, “This class really helped me.
+All in all, it was a lot of fun, and I felt that students benefited not only from the opportunity to work closely with a play as a text for oral communication skills, but also from the group project aspect.
+They developed soft skills collaborating with each other on the production.
+And they loved it: one of my cast members came up to me afterwards and said, “This class really helped me.
 I want to take it again.”